jjsvenson/jj-svenson-baseball-analytics/index.md

 In this project, I created code in R to create a report analyzing pitch sequencing when given a Trackman csv.

 - [Link to Project Repository](https://github.com/username/project1)
-- <iframe src="https://jjsvenson.github.io/jj-svenson-baseball-analytics/assets/Arizona Wildcats Pitch Sequencing Report.pdf" width="100%" height="600px">
+- <iframe src="https://jjsvenson.github.io/jj-svenson-baseball-analytics/assets/Arizona-Wildcats-Pitch-Sequencing-Report.pdf" width="100%" height="600px">
     Your browser does not support inline PDFs.
 </iframe>
 - Technologies used: R and Trackman